Dual carriageway: History

-A very early (perhaps the first) example of a dual carriageway was the Via Portuensis, built in the first century by the Roman emperor Claudius between Rome and its port Ostia at the mouth of the Tiber.
+A very early (perhaps the first) example of a dual carriageway was the Via Portuensis, built in the first century by the Roman emperor Claudius between Rome and its harbor of Portus.
+The route between the city and the port experienced a great deal of commercial and pedestrian traffic, as Portus served as the primary avenue for the grain shipments of the Cura Annonae into Rome, as well as transporting the majority of goods imported from across the Mediterranean world.
+This influx of road activity necessitated the construction of a dual thoroughfare as the road approached the Porta Portese, the corresponding gate in the Aurelian Walls of Rome for the Via Portuensis.

 One claim for the first divided highway in the United States was Savery Avenue in Carver, Massachusetts, first built in 1860, where the two roadways were separated by a narrow strip of trees down the middle.
 In 1907 the Long Island Motor Parkway opened, and roughly 20% of it featured a semi-dual-carriageway design.
 The New York City Belt Parkway system, which was built between 1907 and 1934, also pioneered the same design.
 However the majority of it featured concrete or brick railings as lane dividers instead of grass medians.

-In 1924 the first Italian autostrada was opened running 55 km from Milan to Varese.
+In the year of 1924 the first Italian autostrada was opened running 55 km from Milan to Varese.
 It featured a broad road bed and did not feature lane dividers except near cities and through the mountains.

 The London end of the Great West Road became Britain's first dual carriageway when it was opened in 1925 by King George V.